michalCapo/libro/DESIGN.md

 - Flat app panels separated by fine rules.
 - Rounded selection surfaces and softly lifted popups.

 Scope: the built workspace shell and its dialogs.
 Source of truth is `internal/workspace.css`, supported by `workspace.go`, `workspace.js`, `components.go`, and the popup components.
-Embedded terminals and browser pages retain their own content styling. `PRODUCT.md` fixes the brand and horizontal workspace structure.
+Embedded terminals and browser pages retain their own content styling. `PRODUCT.md` fixes the brand and docked workspace structure.
 This is a record of the implementation, not a new visual direction.

 ## Colors